 I have honestly never tried using any of these types of sugar except for Coconut Sugar.
 I know some people who have used these types of sugar and had no problems.
 However, many seasoned kombucha brewers don’t suggest using any of these, as the oil and other properties of these types of sugar could be detrimental to the health of the SCOBY.

 As for coconut sugar, I have tried using it and liked it.
 What I didn’t like about it is its odor and the fact that it’s more expensive than regular white sugar.
 Also, I noticed that SCOBY formation is slow when I used coconut sugar.

 Honey is great.
 The only problem is that honey, especially raw honey, has chemical properties that does not allow microorganisms to grow.
 Natural yeasts and bacteria from your environment that you need in brewing kombucha tea may not grow if you use honey.
 If you really want to use honey in your kombucha tea, it’s best to use it during second fermentation.

 Do you have other questions about brewing kombucha tea?
 Leave it in the comment section below.
-Click here to find kombucha starter kits to start brewing kombucha tea now!
+Click here to find kombucha starter kits and start brewing kombucha tea now!